Oldmasters Museum

 The Oldmasters Museum (Musée Oldmasters; Oldmasters Museum) is an art museum in the Royal Quarter of Brussels, Belgium, dedicated to Old Master European painters of the 15th to the 18th centuries, with some later works.
 It is one of the constituent museums of the Royal Museums of Fine Arts of Belgium.

 The museum has a large and internationally important collection of Netherlandish art, mostly from the Southern Netherlands that mostly equate to modern Belgium.
-For example, there are valuable panels by the Flemish Primitives (including Bruegel, Rogier van der Weyden, Robert Campin, Hieronymus Bosch, Anthony van Dyck, and Jacob Jordaens).
-There are also significant paintings and sculptures from other parts of Europe.
+There are panels by the Flemish Primitives including Robert Campin, Rogier van der Weyden, Hieronymus Bosch, Pieter Bruegel the Elder, Anthony van Dyck, and Jacob Jordaens.
+The collection also includes paintings and sculptures from other parts of Europe.

 The museum was founded in 1801 by Napoleon.
 It was formerly called the Royal Museum of Ancient Art (Musée royal d'Art ancien; Koninklijk Museum voor Oude Kunst).
+(Note: This English name, used by the institution, is a literal translation of the French.
+However, none of the collection would be classified as 'ancient' in the English meaning of the word.)
 It is housed in the main building of the Royal Museums of Fine Arts (Palace of Fine Arts) located at 3, rue de la Régence/Regentschapsstraat.

-This site is served by the tram stop Royale/Koning (on lines 92 and 93).
+Naming

+The museum is commonly referred to as the Oldmasters Museum in Dutch and English, and Musée Oldmasters in French, officially expressed in the Belgian bilingual style as Musée Oldmasters Museum.
+The title uses the compound term Oldmasters without a space, reflecting the branding adopted by the Royal Museums of Fine Arts of Belgium in the early 21st century for several of its constituent museums.
+Traditionally, the collection had been referred to in French as the Musée d'Art ancien ("Museum of Ancient Art") and in Dutch as the Museum voor Oude Kunst ("Museum of Old Art").

+The term Old Masters (vieux maîtres, oude meesters) generally refers to European painters active before the end of the 18th century, particularly from the Renaissance, Baroque, and Rococo periods.
+The museum's name highlights the historical core of its collection, which includes works by early Netherlandish and Flemish painters such as Pieter Bruegel the Elder, Peter Paul Rubens, and Anthony van Dyck.

 History

 Early history

-The museum is part of the Royal Museums of Fine Arts of Belgium (Musées Royaux des Beaux-Arts de Belgique, Koninklijke Musea voor Schone Kunsten van België), a management body controlling several museums in Brussels.
-This institution was founded on 1 September 1801 by Napoleon and opened in 1803 as the Museum of Fine Arts of Brussels (Musée des Beaux-Arts de Bruxelles, Museum voor Schone Kunsten van Brussel), occupying fourteen rooms of the former Palace of Charles of Lorraine, known as the "Old Court".
+The museum is part of the Royal Museums of Fine Arts of Belgium (Musées Royaux des Beaux-Arts de Belgique, Koninklijke Musea voor Schone Kunsten van België), a management body controlling several museums in Brussels, to which all reproduction rights belong, so that that name appears in publishing credits.
+The institution was founded on 1 September 1801 by Napoleon and opened in 1803 as the Museum of Fine Arts of Brussels (Musée des Beaux-Arts de Bruxelles, Museum voor Schone Kunsten van Brussel), occupying fourteen rooms of the former Palace of Charles of Lorraine, known as the "Old Court".